Modern flat Earth beliefs: International Flat Earth Research Society

 Johnson spent years examining the studies of flat- and round-Earth theories and proposed evidence of a conspiracy against flat Earth: "The idea of a spinning globe is only a conspiracy of error that Moses, Columbus, and FDR all fought..."
 His article was published in the magazine Science Digest in 1980.
 It goes on to state: "If it is a sphere, the surface of a large body of water must be curved.
 The Johnsons have checked the surfaces of Lake Tahoe and the Salton Sea without detecting any curvature."

 Johnson issued many publications and handled all membership applications.
 The most famous publication was Flat Earth News, a quarterly, four-page tabloid.
 Johnson paid for these publications through annual member dues costing US$6 to US$10 over the course of his leadership.
 Johnson cited the Bible for his beliefs, and he saw scientists as pulling a hoax which would replace religion with science.

 The Flat Earth Society's most recent planet model is that humanity lives on a disc, with the North Pole at its centre and a 150 ft wall of ice, Antarctica, at the outer edge.
 The resulting map resembles the symbol of the United Nations, which Johnson used as evidence for his position.
 In this model, the Sun and Moon are each 32 mi in diameter.

 The Flat Earth Society recruited members by speaking against the US government and all its agencies, particularly NASA.
-Much of the society's literature in its early days focused on interpreting the Bible to mean that the Earth is flat, although they did try to offer scientific explanations and evidence.
+Much of the society's literature in its early days focused on interpreting the Bible to mean that Earth is flat, although they did try to offer scientific explanations and evidence.

 Criticism

-Eugenie Scott called the group an example of "extreme Biblical-literalist theology: The earth is flat because the Bible says it is flat, regardless of what science tells us".
+Eugenie Scott called the group an example of "extreme Biblical-literalist theology: The earth is flat because the Bible says it is flat, regardless of what science tells us."

 According to some flat Earthers, the Flat Earth Society is a government-controlled organization whose true purpose is to make ridiculous claims about flat Earth and therefore discredit the flat Earth movement.